 For cultures, we are continuously re-training our classifiers using more data.
 Also - you are right that it is not just cultural but also contextual.
 We started with data that was primarily watching online videos, now our database includes people playing online video games, interacting with other people (video conversation), as well as driving.
 The broader the contexts, the more accurate the results.

-We have different products: our SDKs that run on device (in real-time) use Support Vector Machines; while in the cloud we use deep learning.
 We are currently experimenting with different DL models - some end to end, some not.
 Eventually we would like to explore model compression to get the DL models onto device.

 Has your software uncovered any new insights into how humans express emotion that you were surprised to see?